gnosischain/specs/network-upgrades/dencun.md

 ### [EIP-4788](https://eips.ethereum.org/EIPS/eip-4788)

-The ring buffer data-structure is sized to expose at least a root that's 98304 seconds (1 day) old.
-This value is computed assuming 12 seconds per slot.
-Since Gnosis chain has faster slot times with 5 seconds per slot, this constants may have to be adjusted.
-Not changing the constant would increase the upper bound of roots stored in the contract, while exposing roots of the same age.
+The ring buffer data-structure is sized to expose roots at most `8191 * SECONDS_PER_SLOT` seconds old.
+The value of `8191` is chosen to approximate ~1 day of seconds (assuming `SECONDS_PER_SLOT` = 12), and should be a prime number (see section 6.2 of [ChainSecurity audit](https://chainsecurity.com/wp-content/uploads/2023/09/ChainSecurity_Ethereum_Foundation_EIP-4788_Contract_Audit.pdf) for reasoning).
+Gnosis chain has a lower `SECONDS_PER_SLOT` value of 5.
+The contract logic will works exactly as expected but it will only allow to retrieve roots that are at most 0.47 days old.

 | Constant | Value |
 | -------- | ----- |